What is the Wellbeing Service?

 How do I access the Wellbeing Service?

-To attend our wellbeing activities, please register for a Welcome Group.
+To attend our wellbeing activities, please register for a Welcome 1:1 session.
 This is a relaxed, informal session to explain who we are, what we do and which groups could suit you.
 We will ask for some personal details so we can contact you, and also for some information on how you are feeling.
 This is to make sure you are attending the best groups to help you on the road to recovery.
 We will also run through our client code of conduct and GDPR policies.
+The sessions should last no longer than 30 minutes.